Stanley Black & Decker Inc. (SWK) Shares Up Despite Recent Market Volatility

-Stanley Black & Decker Inc. (NYSE: SWK)’s stock price has increased by 2.43 compared to its previous closing price of 84.78. but the company has seen a -5.55% decline in its stock price over the last five trading sessions.
+Stanley Black & Decker Inc. (NYSE: SWK)’s stock price has increased by 2.09 compared to its previous closing price of 83.73.
+However, the company has seen a fall of -1.57% in its stock price over the last five trading days.
 The Wall Street Journal reported on 01/23/23 that Stanley Black & Decker Names Fortune Brands Executive as CFO

+Is It Worth Investing in Stanley Black & Decker Inc. (NYSE: SWK) Right Now?

-Stanley Black & Decker Inc. (NYSE: SWK) has a higher price-to-earnings ratio of 89.53x compared to its average ratio, and the 36-month beta value for SWK is at 1.31.
-Analysts have varying views on the stock, with 2 analysts rating it as a “buy,” 1 rating it as “overweight,” 17 as “hold,” and 0 as “sell.”
+Stanley Black & Decker Inc. (NYSE: SWK) has a higher price-to-earnings ratio of 88.12x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.31.
+Analysts have mixed views on the stock, with 1 analysts rating it as a “buy,” 1 as “overweight,” 17 as “hold,” and 0 as “sell.”

 Will You Miss Out On This Growth Stock Boom?